-Over the past two decades the UN has encouraged and supported countries to develop National Action Plans, stressing their importance in identifying gaps in human rights protection, clarifying the responsibilities of States, and establishing monitoring systems so that progress made in promoting and fulfilling human rights protection can be measured over time.
+Over the past three decades the UN has encouraged and supported countries to develop NHRAPs), stressing their importance in identifying gaps in human rights protection, clarifying the responsibilities of States, and establishing monitoring systems so that progress made in promoting and fulfilling human rights protection can be measured over time.

-The Council of Europe in 2009 also recommended that Action Plans be used to systematically implement human rights at the national level.
+In 2009, the Council of Europe (CoE) also recommended that national human rights action plans be used to systematically implement human rights by countries across Europe – a message the CoE repeated in 2017.

-Scotland has the benefit of learning from the experience of others in developing a National Action Plan, and reflections on this are below.
+Scotland has the benefit of learning from the experience of others in developing a NHRAP, and reflections on this are below.